DataGators/data-gators.com/content/contacts/gators.md

 email: __obonhamcarter(A)allegheny(dot)edu__

 Hi I am an Associate Professor at Allegheny College in the Department of Computer and Information Science (CIS).
 I am honored to be a part of this great team of thinkers!
 I teach Data Science, Database Systems and other courses where SQL, R programming and Python play central roles.
 Much of my research involves (you guessed it) data and computational, mathematical and statistical analysis.
-My recent work involved building an engin to connect parallel ideas from articles across the millions scientific publications that are curated by National Center for Biotechnology Information and PubMed.
+My recent work involved building an engin to connect parallel ideas from articles across the millions of scientific publications that are curated by National Center for Biotechnology Information and PubMed.
 Yummy!

 ---